vladdoroniuk/go-highload/README.md

 # Go Highload
-Mix everything with everything, just for the sake of it.
+Mixing everything with everything, just for the sake of it.

 ## Overview